SEVE (7) IN WAYS TO BECOME AWESOME IN

 It won’t matter whether you’re HR certified or not.

 No one will give a crap about that stuff.
-Instead, they will be spellbound by your awesomeness.
+Instead, they will

 You will face fewer obstacles in your climb up the ladder of success.